Car Test Centre, Scotland

 What is the pass rate at Inverness (Seafield Road)?

-The current overall pass rate at Inverness (Seafield Road) driving test centre is 49.3%, calculated from 804 recorded tests.
-The first-time pass rate, candidates passing on their initial attempt, is 47.4%.
+The current pass rate at Inverness (Seafield Road) driving test centre is 48.1%, calculated from 1.7K tests in 2023-24.
+The first-time pass rate, candidates passing on their initial attempt, is 48.1%.
+Across all DVSA reporting periods on record, the lifetime average is 47.6% (from 10.1K tests).

 Is Inverness (Seafield Road) an easy or hard test centre?